 HOW TO APPLY

-The first step toward living on campus is to complete and return the Housing Application form and prepayment fee as soon as possible.
+The first step toward living on campus is to complete and return the Housing Application form and prepayment fee of $150 (1st year student) or $100 (returning dorm resident) as soon as possible.
 Rooms are available on a first-come, first served basis, so don’t wait until the last minute to apply!

 Please print out the form and mail or fax your completed form with prepayment as soon as possible.
 (218-879-0814 fax)